PREETHI3312/GCD-of-two-numbers/README.md

+# DATE:
-# Find the GCD of two numbers
+# EXP-4: Find the GCD of two numbers

 ## AIM:
 To write a program to find the GCD of two numbers using function.